Discover the “New Argentina”

-OT & CS gives notice that services provided in connection with its itineraries, including transportation, hotel accommodations, restaurants, and other services, are purchased from various independent suppliers who are not affiliated with OT & CS.
+The responsibility of Opportunity Travel & Conference Services (OT) is limited.
+(OT) gives notice that services provided in connection with its itineraries, including transportation, hotel accommodations, restaurants, and other services, are purchased from various independent suppliers who are not affiliated with (OT).

-Although it endeavors to choose the best suppliers available, OT & CS has no right to control their operations and therefore makes these travel arrangements upon the express condition that OT & CS, and its own agents and employees, shall not be liable for any delay, mishap, inconvenience, expense, irregularity, bodily injury or death to person, or damage to property occasioned through the conduct or default of any company or individual engaged in providing these services.
+Although it endeavors to choose the best suppliers available, (OT) has no right to control their operations and therefore makes these travel arrangements upon the express condition that (OT), and its own agents and employees, shall not be liable for any delay, mishap, inconvenience, expense, irregularity, bodily injury or death to person, or damage to property occasioned through the conduct or default of any company or individual engaged in providing these services.

 WE RESERVE THE RIGHT TO INCREASE THE PROGRAM PRICE IF CURRENCY FLUCTUATIONS NECESSITATE IT.
 THE SUBMISSION OF YOUR CONFIRMATION FORM AND PAYMENT IS ACKNOWLEDGMENT OF ALL TERMS AND CONDITIONS, INCLUDING CANCELLATION PENALTIES, AS STATED WITHIN THIS TEXT.

 Please realize that on this tour you will encounter many cultural and geographical differences such as ethnic foods, changes in altitude and weather.

 At times our tours could be physically demanding and may require climbing stairs and extensive walking.
 We try to stay at the best or most accommodating hotels in each area, but at times we may run into hotels with problems or limitations such as weak water pressure, limited or no hot water, lack of elevators and handicap facilities and no non-smoking rooms.